audriusrudalevicius/katacoda-scenarios/basics1/intro.md

-# Application deployment using Kubernetes
+# Application deployment using Kubernetes and docker

+Kubernetes has many concepts to manage like:
+* Workload
+* Network, Services, Load balancing
+* Storage, Configuration
+* Security, Policies
+* Scheduling
+* Custom defined
-## Basic core concepts to begin with
+## This interactive totorial will cover basic core concepts to begin with

+Workload type resources:
-* Deployment (defines deplotyment) enables rollback changre image to v2, v3...
+* Deployment
-* Replicaset (supervised set of replicated pods) ensures required instances are running
+* Replicaset
-* Pod (running set of instaciated containers) like processes
+* Pod

 Deployment will create replicaset, replicaset will create pods, pods will be assigned to available node

 ![Deployment](https://www.katacoda.com/contino/courses/kubernetes/basic-deployments/assets/deployment-high-level.png)